 The present research was conducted to determine the legal status of objective resolution in our constitution and checked its interference.
+The work of this research is 137 All these things are mentioned in ANNEX OF constitution of Islamic Republic of Pakistan, 1973.

-The work of this research is qualitative.
-The research has been explored by reading different research articles, histories, and judgments on objective resolution and after taking a theoretical view this $^{^{135}}$ All these things are mentioned in ANNEX OF constitution of Islamic Republic of Pakistan, 1973. study becomes comprehensive and coherent in form.
+qualitative.
+The research has been explored by reading different research articles, histories, and judgments on objective resolution and after taking a theoretical view this study becomes comprehensive and coherent in form.
 This study covers all the areas that were necessary for the observation and implication Of Ar.2A.
 Objective resolution as an operational article of the Constitution:

 During the framing of objective resolution as a preamble of the constitution, there was also a discussion on taking a preamble as an operational article of the constitution.
 Some of them are in favor of this debate while others negate it.
 Then after a lot of discussions, the preamble was inserted in constitution provisions with the name of Ar.2A and taken as a "substantive part of the Constitution".
 The Ar.2A was included by "presidential order No.14 of 1985" dated March 2, 1985.
 The Ar.2A provision was enumerated in Constitution by General Zia-ul Haq in presidential power.
 After the addition of Ar.2A a lot of questions were raised like what was the need of Ar.2A in the presence of the preamble?
 And what was the intent of Zia behind the promulgation of Ar.2A?
 All these questions create a panorama in the minds of legislative authorities.
 Firstly, after the enumeration of provisions, Ar.2A clears that the rights and duties mentioned in Quran and Sunnah create an obligation for everyone to oblige it.
-In this compliance of injunction of the Ouran and Sunnah become the supreme law of the land and no one can derogate from it.
-And any law made against the injunction of Islam becomes null and void136.
+In this compliance of injunction of the Quran and Sunnah become the supreme law of the land and no one can derogate from it.
+And any law made against the injunction of Islam becomes null and void138.
 The next question arises how these rights were enforced?
+Or what was the authority 138 Under Ar.8 (2) of constitution of Pakistan, 1973, pg.5 on KLR publications.
-Or what was the authority behind the Constitution to enforce these rights or provisions?
-So, the enforcement of constitutional provisions must be in the hands of the court to ensure the 136 Under Ar.8 (2) of constitution of Pakistan, 1973, pg.5 on KLR publications.

-full compliance of injunctions of the Quran and Sunnah.
+behind the Constitution to enforce these rights or provisions?
+So, the enforcement of constitutional provisions must be in the hands of the court to ensure the full compliance of injunctions of the Quran and Sunnah.
 The judges are duty-bound to see the cases in the light of Islam.
-The exact wording of Ar.2A is- "The principles and provisions set out in the objective resolution reproduced in the ANNEX are hereby made substantive part of the constitution and shall have effect accordingly137" Historical development of Pakistan on Ar.2A:
+The exact wording of Ar.2A is- "The principles and provisions set out in the objective resolution reproduced in the ANNEX are hereby made substantive part of the constitution and shall have effect accordingly139" Historical development of Pakistan on Ar.2A: